coder/docs/admin/workspace-providers/deployment.md

 ## Using workspace providers in separate regions

-Workspace providers enable a single coder deployment to manage resources anywhere Kubernetes can be deployed.
-A common use case is to co-locate the developers physical location and workspace location to the same geographic region.
-To ensure low latency in these scenarios, [Coder Satellites](../satellites.md) should be deployed into these addition regions.
-This will enable all traffic to stay local to the region and provide the best user experience for latency sensitive applications.
+Workspace providers enable a single Coder deployment to manage resources anywhere you can deploy Kubernetes.
+A common use case this feature enables is to colocate the developer's physical location and workspace location to the same geographic region.

+To ensure low latency in these scenarios, you should deploy [satellites](../satellites/index.md) into these regions.
+Satellites enable traffic to stay within the region and provide an improved user experience.